Probabilistic Measures for Biological Adaptation and Resilience: Introduction

-Our focus will be on the conceptual basis of structural resilience rather than on the intricacies of the system model.
-In fact, we choose a simple system in order to propose a notion of resilience that is not encumbered by the complexities of the system’s dynamics.
-Nonetheless, the methodology we describe here, in principle, should be generalizable to complex systems comprising multiple biological processes.
-In Section 2, we describe the model that conceptualizes the dynamics of observables.
+This article focuses on the conceptual and mathematical basis of ecological resilience rather than on the intricacies of a given model.
+The formulation is quite general but inspired by applications to the quantification of resilience of living systems, in particular plants and, in principle, should be generalizable to complex systems comprising multiple biological processes.
+Throughout, we highlight along the mathematical derivations those concepts or processes of plant resilience that could be modeled by our framework, although application to real plant-system models is left for future work.
+For illustration, we use a simple bifurcating stochastic differential equation to exemplify our notion of resilience, as to not be encumbered by the complexities of a natural system.

+The organization is as follows.
+In Section \ref{sec:model}, we describe the model that conceptualizes the dynamics of observables.
 These observables are described as time dependent multi-dimensional probabilistic distributions associated with the organism function.
-Section 3 derives and proposes a measure of adaptable resilience.
-In Section 4 we carry out the process of quantifying the resilience to adaptation to a simple and familiar stochastic dynamics problem described by a Langevin equation.
-Finally, in Section 6 we summarize the proposed measure of resilience to adaptation measure and discuss the assumptions and conditions required for its applicability
+Section \ref{sec:resilience} introduces our measure of resilient adaptation along with a comparative analysis contrasting our proposal with existing methods.
+In Section \ref{sec:example} we carry out the process of quantifying the resilience to adaptation to a simple and familiar stochastic dynamics problem described by a Langevin equation.
+Finally, in Section \ref{sec:conc} we summarize the proposed measure of resilience to adaptation measure and discuss the assumptions and conditions required for its applicability